dalvtor/wordle-cli/README.md

 ### How to run this?
 You will need Python installed.
-Other than that, [just download the game from here](https://github.com/dalvtor/wordle-cli/archive/refs/tags/v0.2.zip), uncompress it and open it from your terminal ```python wordle.py```
+Other than that, [just download the game from here](https://github.com/dalvtor/wordle-cli/archive/refs/tags/v0.2.zip), uncompress it, go to its folder and open it from your terminal ```python wordle.py```

 ### Why?
 ¯\_(ツ)_/¯